asyncapi/modelina/examples/README.md

 - [kotlin-generate-javax-constraint-annotations](./kotlin-generate-javax-constraint-annotation)
 - [kotlin-change-collection-type](./kotlin-change-collection-type)

+## PHP
+These are all specific examples only relevant to the PHP generator:
+- [php-generate-example](./php-generate-models) - A basic example of how to use Modelina and output a PHP class.

 ## Other examples
-Miscelanious examples that do not fit into the otherwise grouping.
+Miscellaneous examples that do not fit into the otherwise grouping.
 - [TEMPLATE](./TEMPLATE) - A basic template used to create new examples.